 - are responsible, competent, confident and creative users of information and communication technology.

 At Moorgate, Computing is delivered as part of our Topic Curriculum which is primarily taken from the Cornerstones units and also uses Purple Mash.
+To find out more, please click on the picture link to the right.

 Design Technology (DT)